 - On occasions when students are authorized by the dean of students to be out of uniform (i.e. a no uniform day or a field trip where wearing uniforms would not be practical), they are expected to be prudent in their choice of dress, i.e. girls should follow the three-finger rule for shoulder straps and skirts must be no shorter than 3″ above the middle of the knee.
 Jeans and t-shirts are not permitted unless express permission has been granted by the dean of students.

-- The dean of students is the final arbiter of whether a student is in compliance with this dress policy.
+- The director of the grammar school or director of the upper school is the final arbiter of whether a student is in compliance with this dress policy.